Solving for tadpole coefficients in one-loop amplitudes: Relations among cuts and coefficients

 Keeping in mind that our target is the single number $a(0)$, which appears as part of the auxiliary bubble coefficient in (\ref{divided-restricted}), we begin by extracting only the auxiliary bubble contributions of the various spurious terms, divided by their denominators as well as $\bar D_K$.
 (The other non-spurious terms, with $b(0,i)$, $c(0,i,j)$, and $d(0,i,j,r)$, clearly belong entirely to coefficients of other master integrals, of which the 4-dimensional pentagon is a linear combination of five boxes.)

 Our result is that there are conditions under which most of the spurious terms have no effect.
 Specifically, for all the propagator momenta $K_i$ inside $\bar D_i$, we would like to take \bea K \cdot K_i = 0, \quad \forall i;~~~~~M_K^2 = M_0^2 + K^2. ~~~\Label{KM-cond} \eea We are free to take (\ref{KM-cond}) as a definition of $M_K^2$, while the condition for $K$ is clearly nontrivial to satisfy physically.
-Let us consider this condition more concretely.
 For the purposes of defining our construction, we perform a formal reduction.
 Any integrand having five or more propagators has at least four independent momenta $K_i$ that can be used to expand any external momentum vector appearing in the numerator to do the reduction.
 For integrands with at most four propagators, there are no more than three momenta $K_i$, and the condition (\ref{KM-cond}) can be satisfied, for example by the construction $K_\mu=\eps_{\mu\nu\rho\sigma} K_1^\nu K_2^\rho K_3^\sigma$.
+In practice, we consider our procedure to be formal and analytic and propose to set the products $K \cdot K_i$ identically to zero wherever they appear.

 If conditions (\ref{KM-cond}) are satisfied, then we find that only one of all the spurious terms contributes to the auxiliary bubble coefficient.
-Specifically, \bea b_K(K,0) = a(0) + {1 \over 12} \sum_i (K_i^2-M_i^2+M_0^2) \W b_{00}[K_i], \eea where $\W b_{00}[K_i]$ is the coefficient of one of the spurious terms defined in \cite{Ossola:2006us}.
+Specifically, \bea b_K(K,0) = a(0) + {1 \over 12} \sum_i (K_i^2-M_i^2+M_0^2) \W b_{00}[K_i], \eea where $\W b_{00}[K_i]$ is the coefficient of one of the spurious terms defined in \cite{Ossola:2006us} (and hence it depends on all the details of the original integrand).

 A convenient way to constrain $\W b_{00}[K_i]$ is to identify the effect of the spurious term on the auxiliary triangle coefficient.
 Still imposing the conditions (\ref{KM-cond}), we {\em repeat} our analysis of all the OPP spurious terms in (\ref{divided-restricted}), this time isolating the contributions to {\em triangle} coefficients.
 Fortunately, we find that only this same single spurious term has a nonvanishing effect, if we focus on the terms with $\mu^2$-dependence.
 (We assume that explicit $\mu^2$-dependence in the numerator $N(q)$ has been set aside.)
 The result is \bea \left. c_K(K,0,i) \right|_{\mu^2}= \left. b(0,i) \right|_{\mu^2} + {K_i^2 \over 3} \W b_{00}[K_i] , \eea where $|_{\mu^2}$ means the coefficient of $\mu^2$.